UKHomeOffice/engineering-guidance-and-standards/docs/standards/service-reliability.md

 - Go through upstream services your service relies on, and  how it reacts to an expected or unexpected failure of that service.
 - Tests results for service proving behaviour.

-### Service MUST be sized appropriately for normal operations
+### Service MUST be sized appropriately for normal operations and MUST be able to automatically scale as appropriate based on metrics

-The application / service must be sized appropriately in terms of system resources (CPU, memory, storage, etc.) for normal operating conditions preventing unnecessary resource wastage.
+The service must be sized appropriately in terms of system resources (CPU, memory, storage, etc.) for normal operating conditions preventing unnecessary resource wastage.
-Considering the acceptable time it takes for your application to recover (Mean Time To Recover / MTTR), additional headroom is allowed in the event of failures - for example, it is permissible if you are running a two node cluster that normal operations yield 50% resource utilisation, so that if a single node is lost your service may continue to function on a single node at 100% utilisation until the second node is/can be recovered.

-- Check that Kubernetes services have configured CPU and Memory requests and limits are configured
-- Check that AWS services are sized appropriately
-- Refer to appropriate dashboards to ensure CPU and Memory utilisation.

-**Services should be continuously reviewed.**

-### Service MUST be able to scale as appropriate automatically based on metrics

 All components of a service can be scaled up or out (or down or in) based on some metric (such as CPU, memory, thread utilisation or some appropriate metric) so as to ensure continued successful operation of the service during expected and unexpected peak or off-peak operating periods.
 Ideally, scaling should be based on some metric that is indicative of an application's performance (such as number of busy threads, queue depth) rather than system resources such as CPU and memory as (in the case of scaling up for instance);